 According to Argentina's laws concerning privacy, it's only legal to handle or process personal data if the subject has given prior informed consent.
 Informed consent means you must tell them the purpose for gathering the data, consequences of refusing to provide the data or providing inaccurate information, and their right to access, correct, and delete the data.
 Also, any individual can request deletion of their data at any time.

-Privacy policies, according to Australian law, need to detail why and how you collect personal information, the consequences for not providing personal information, how they can access and correct their own information, and how individuals can complain about a breach of the principles.
+Privacy Policies, according to Australian law, need to detail why and how you collect personal information, the consequences for not providing personal information, how individuals can access and correct their own information, and how individuals can complain about a breach of the principles.

 One of the roles of the Office of the Australian Information Commissioner (OAIC) is to investigate any privacy complaints about the handling of your personal information.
 Anyone can make a complaint to the office for free at any time, and the office will investigate as soon as possible.

 Brazil passed the Brazilian Internet Act in 2014 which deals with policies on the collection, maintenance, treatment and use of personal data on the Internet.

 Any Brazilian individual and legal entity must obtain someone's prior consent before collecting their personal data online, in any way.
 Consent can't be given by those under 16 years old, and from 16 to 18 years old they must have assistance from their legal guardian to give consent.
 So, before collecting any information, be sure to ask whether the user is over 18 years of age.